google/codeworld/web/help/GuideUnit1.md

 !!!
 Warning
     Don't put quotes around a variable!
     This code includes the expression `lettering(name)`, **without** quotation marks.
-What would happen if you included quotation marks?
-    You'd see a nametag with the word "name" written on it!
+What would happen if you write `lettering("name")` with the quotation marks?
+You'd see a nametag with the word "name" written on it.
 Oops!

     Quotation marks tell the computer *not* to interpret something as code, but just as a piece of text.
 Variables are code, so don't put quotation marks around your code.

 Remember, though, that defining a variable doesn't do anything by itself.
 Suppose you wrote this code: